-8. Plaintiff, Thomas Few, is a special education teacher employed by Defendant Los Angeles Unified School District.
-He resides in Ventura County, California.

-9. Defendant United Teachers of Los Angeles is a labor union headquartered at 3303 Wilshire Boulevard, 10th Floor, Los Angeles, California, 90010 in Los Angeles County.

-10 10.
-Defendant Los Angeles Unified School District is a public school system 11 headquartered at 333 South Beaudry Avenue, Los Angeles, California, 90017 in Los 12 Angeles County.

-13 11.
-Attorney General Xavier Becerra is sued in his official capacity as the 14 representative of the State of California charged with the enforcement of state laws, 15 including the provisions challenged in this case.
-His address for service of process is 300 16 South Spring Street, Los Angeles, California, 90013 in Los Angeles County.
+- 8. Plaintiff, Thomas Few, is a special education teacher employed by Defendant Los Angeles Unified School District.
+He resides in Ventura County, California. - 9.
+Defendant United Teachers of Los Angeles is a labor union headquartered at 3303 Wilshire Boulevard, 10th Floor, Los Angeles, California, 90010 in Los Angeles County. - 10.
+Defendant Austin Beutner is sued in his official capacity as the Superintendent of the Los Angeles Unified School District, a public school system.
+The Office of the Superintendent is located at 333 South Beaudry Avenue, Los Angeles, California, 90017 in Los Angeles County. - 11.
+Attorney General Xavier Becerra is sued in his official capacity as the representative of the State of California charged with the enforcement of state laws, including the provisions challenged in this case.
+His address for service of process is 300 South Spring Street, Los Angeles, California, 90013 in Los Angeles County.